rjsalvadorr/portfolio-v6/content/page/cv/index.md

 ## Skills and Qualifications

-- Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in a full-stack role (Java, J2EE, Oracle 11G).
+- Experienced and familiar with several software platforms and frameworks, having worked for four years in front-end roles (React, Ember), plus two years in a full-stack role (J2EE, Oracle 11G).
 - Proficient at solving UI/UX problems, implementing design specs, and ensuring smooth user interaction in applications.
 Comes from a visual arts background and tends to work well with designers and UI/UX professionals.
 - Accustomed to the agile workflow, and is a strong advocate for automated tests, continuous integration, and robust technical documentation.